BonJovi1/Sociology/README.md

 Score: 17.0/20.0

 ## 6. Development Models
-Analysing the development model of the city of Rourkela with the advent of industrialization and urbabnization.
+Analysing the development model of the city of Rourkela with the advent of industrialization and urbabnization, using Amartya Sen's notion of development as freedom.
+Score: 17.5/20.0